Showing posts with label Geneva. Show all posts

 Acquaintances from our apartment block would slowly shake their heads and complain, “It is so cold”.
 Actually, I didn’t think so, but I played along and said, “It is time now for winter.
 Almost the end of November.
 It won’t be right if it was not cold!”

 The journey back from Geneva was very eventful.
-I was coming through Munich, that looked like a big white wedding cake with lovely icing on the top.
+My flight was through Munich, and it was buried under the snow - it looked like a big white wedding cake with lovely icing on the top.
 Actually more like a big thick white blanket that the town had pulled up to save itself from cold.
-The flight to Bologna started late and on the seat next to me, there was a grumpy man, who made faces when he had to get up to let me pass on to the window seat.
+The flight to Bologna started late and on the seat next to me, there was a grumpy man, who made faces when he had to get up to let me pass.

-The airhostess smiled at him and told him nicely to sit down and put on the seat belt.
+The air-hostess smiled at him and told him nicely to sit down and put on the seat belt.
 “Ignorant bitch” he hissed, loudly enough.
-To punish him probably, the pilot started to rock the little aircraft, up and down it went.
+To punish him probably, the pilot started to rock the little aircraft, up and down it went till the old man calmed down.

 God, I am going to miss Marco’s wedding, was my first thought.
 Probably they will cancel the marriage, I consoled myself.